Nampo North Korea Travel Guide

 Its construction blocked saltwater, protected farmland, generated electricity, and created a deep-water shipping channel to Pyongyang.

-There are no "off-the-beaten-path viewpoints" available to foreign tourists.
-All viewing points belong to the designated tour route.
+There are no "secret viewpoints" accessible to foreign tourists.
+All viewing points are included in the designated tour route.

 Nampo's architecture is largely utilitarian and industrial, a result of its post-Korean War rebuilding.